modelica/Encryption-and-Licensing/doc/SEMLA.md

 ### Simple message with no arguments

-Format: "\<COMMAND>LN"
+Format: "\<COMMAND>LF"

 - \<COMMAND> - command name, in all caps
-- “LN” - line feed character
+- “LF” - line feed character

 Messages using this form: